Pre-PullGET A QUOTE

 What is Pre-Pull?

-A pre-pul is when an ocean container is picked up from the port and stored at the trucker’s yard, instead of being delivered instantly.
-It is often used as a way to help avoid demurrage fees.
+A pre-pull is when a trucker picks up a container from the port and it is stored overnight at the trucker’s yard, as opposed to being immediately delivered.
+This can be done to avoid demurrage fees.

 When and why is a pre-pull necessary?